DH-ai/Simphy-llm/Goals.md

 Imediate Thoughts
 0. arg parser
 1. improvinng data by looking at metadata and reducing the tokens and using layoutpdfreader instead of pymupdf, writting json parser, extending decoder and encoder, -> splitter, parsed data -> stored locally
-2. using hybrid search + my custom searching function -> retriever
+2. using hybrid search + my custom searching function + chunk coupling of near by chunks -> retriever
 3. pooling or file system handling to change the behaviour if i change system instructions, need to think at system level -> gemini request
 4. Running the Vectorstore as a server, for quick retrieval, creating api for it
 5. TheBloke/phi-2-GGUF for symentic tagging
 6. GOal - document = page_content + Metadata(keypharserr frome rake algorithm) + Symentic tagging -> caching
 7. Also chaining implmentatino ? another lib file Needed, storing prev chats locally, encrypter?
 8. improving rag, small llm fine tuned and iterative rag, might also do post filteringof finalized rag

-look into - https://www.instill-ai.dev/docs/artifact/upload-filesls
+9. implmenting loading bars, pretty printing, using rich look into - https://www.instill-ai.dev/docs/artifact/upload-filesls

+Can it be such that the query instead directly going to rag, the llm decides if it wants to go for the api, might use it for